Places to Camp With Your Horse in North Dakota

 More than 25 miles of trails crisscross the Badlands terrain of the 6,000-acre park, most of which is accessible only on horseback or foot.
-The park provides corrals for those bringing in their own mounts and guided tours and horse rentals are available by a private concessionaire.
+The park provides corrals for those bringing in their own mounts.
 An especially good time to ride in this park is the spring, when the Badlands come alive with blooming cactus and wild lilies.
 Bobcats, mule deer, golden eagles and other wildlife roam this primitive setting.

-For those horse enthusiasts, there are individual horse corrals available in a central area.
-If you would like to ride, but don't own a horse, we can help with that too.
+For horse enthusiasts, there are individual horse corrals available in a central area.
+If you would like to ride, but don't own a horse, we can help with that, too.
+Leonard, 701-361-8566

 Roundup Group Horse Campground - Theodore Roosevelt National Park